 Need help with developing terms of reference for the establishment and functioning of the Municipal Disaster Risk Management Advisory Forum?
-Then dip into the Template Jar.13
+Then dip into the Template Jar.15

 Now that all the foundational institutional arrangements are in place, your orchestra is ready to start playing!
-You will now be able to begin with the development of a policy framework for disaster risk management in your municipality.
-The next action step focuses on commissioning the drafting of your disaster risk management policy framework.
+You will now be able to begin with the development of a policy frame work for disaster risk management in your municipality.
+The next action step focuses on commissioning the drafting of your disaster risk management policy frame work.

-13 Template Jar 5 (TJ 5): Terms of reference for the establishment and functioning of a Disaster Risk Management Advisory Forum in a metropolitan municipality.
+15 Template Jar 5 (TJ 5): Terms of reference for the establishment and functioning of a Disaster Risk Management Advisory Forum in a district municipality.

-9. Action Step 6: Commission the development of the disaster risk management policy framework for the metropolitan municipality
+9. Action Step 6: Commission the development of the disaster risk management policy framework for the district municipality

-In this action step, we will be discussing the arrangements for and identification of a technical task team that will be responsible for developing the disaster risk management policy frame work for your municipality.
+In this action step, we will be disc ussing the arrangements for and identification of a technical task team that will be responsible for developing the disaster risk management policy framework for your municipality.
 We will also look at mechanisms for consulting stakeholders.